whyabhinay/whyabhinay/README.md

 - 👋 Hi, I’m @whyabhinay
-- 👀 I’m interested in data exploration & analysis of data from different Industries
+- 👀 I’m a data scientist interested in building multi-disciplinary expertise across Industries including Web3
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently refining my skills in deep learning
-- 💞️ I’m looking to collaborate on any analytics project that is challenging
+- 💞️ I’m looking to collaborate on challenging analytics projects
-- 📫 How to reach me Abhinay.Yarlagadda@gmail.com
+- 📫 You can reach me at Abhinay.Yarlagadda@gmail.com

 <!---
 whyabhinay/whyabhinay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.